Cheap Homemade Dog Toys and Games

 Where is it?

 I play two versions of ‘where is it’ with my dogs.
 In the first one I take their favourite toy and get them to sit and wait while I dash around the house to hide it.
 Come back and release them by asking “Where is it?” and you won’t see them for dust.
-Help your dog at first but once they get the game they will love it.
+Help your dog at first but once they get the hang of the game they will love it.

 The second version involves three cups.
 Your dog has to pay attention for this game and learn some self-restraint too, so it is great for their all-round life skills.
-Get three sturdy opaque plastic cups and treats or a ball that will fit under them (whatever your dog loves).
+Get three sturdy plastic cups and treats or a ball that will fit under them (whatever your dog loves).
 Line the cups up in front of you.
 Get your dog to wait and watch as you put the prize under one of the cups and let your dog pick, or slowly mix them up to make it harder.
 Can your dog find the cup with the prize under it?

 Hide and seek